cappuccino/cappuccino.org/source/learn/cucapp.html.markdown

     :::bash
     jake cucumber-test

-And voilà!
-If everything worked as expected you should have seen that the browser opened itself, then actions were performed in the interface and finally you terminal showed that the tests passed.
+Et voilà!
+If everything worked as expected, you should have seen that the browser opened itself up, then actions were performed, and finally your terminal showed that the tests passed.

 ![](cucapp-1-terminal.png)

 ### Create your own steps

-In the previous example, we used the abstract steps layer of Cucapp to write our test.
+In the previous example, we used the "abstract steps" layer of Cucapp to write our test.
 Maybe you don't want that, maybe you want to be in control to know and understand what you are doing in your steps.
 And good news, Cucapp gives the possibility to write your own steps as well.

 What about a personal step to click on the `CPTextField` and then enter the value Cucumber.